 The portrait we're walking you through here is of a young man in a modern setting.
 We'll keep the paint loose and choppy to create movement and interest while maintaining a vibrant feel, all the while adhering to real-world painting techniques.

-Follow the steps below to learn how to create your own portrait in ArtRage, and watch the video at the end to help you along further.
+Follow the steps below to learn how to create your own portrait in ArtRage, and watch the video above to help you along further.

 01. Pick a subject